 - Pork (pork shoulder or butt, cushion meat, boneless rib meat, loin)

 Rule #4: Raw fats for dogs - Watch the fat

 Raw Fat is healthy for your dog.
 Fat is an excellent natural energy source for dogs, It helps with nerve and immune function and is critical for dog’s skin health.
 However, if your dog’s diet is too high in fat, the calories will add up and that will affect its health.
-The calories from raw fat will add up before your dog gets enough vitamins and minerals.

 You might start to see some long-term health issues if the fat content is too high.
 The main reason why many raw feeders give their dogs too much fat is that cheaper meats contain a lot of fat.
-Watch for sales, you can get low-fat meats at a good price.

 You don’t want the fat to be more than 10% of the overall diet.
 This doesn’t mean you don’t feed fat.
 Your dog needs fat but not so much of it that it robs him of other important nutrients.

 Rule #5: Should you add fruits and vegetables to your dog’s raw meals?